SaraPotente/ShinySAMURAI/README.md

-# scripts
+# ShinySAMURAI

-This repository is a backup of various scripts used for different projects.
+This repository contains a ShinyApp for SAMURAI pipeline (https://github.com/DIncalciLab/samurai)